elasticode-source/ama-zone-demo/README.md

 ## Synopsis

-Elasticode on boarding example allows you to learn more about how you can personalize your on boarding experience, when it comes to what type of experinces to build and how to address different segments.
+Elasticode on boarding example allows you to learn more about how you can personalize your on boarding experience, when it comes to what type of experiences to build and how to address different segments.
-This repository includes the relevant project/app upon we have built this demo It includes 4 screens that are part of the on boarding, where we as developers are trying to figure out what is the best atrtegy to work around this ( with these assets )
+This repository includes the relevant project/app upon we have built this demo It includes 4 screens that are part of the on boarding, where we as developers are trying to figure out what is the best strategy to work around this ( with these assets )

 ![alt 1stScreen](http://elasticode-demo.s3.amazonaws.com/amazone.co/1s.jpg)
 ![alt 2ndScreen](http://elasticode-demo.s3.amazonaws.com/amazone.co/2s.jpg)